Funkita/Study/README.md

-# solutions for codeit lecture
+# materials of codeit lecture